Frequently Asked Questions (FAQs)

 Improving water clarity and light penetration is essential for the restoration of healthy seagrass communities.
 Numerous entities are actively working to improve water quality and restore the Indian River Lagoon estuary.
 The FWC implements aquatic habitat projects through collaborative engagement with stakeholders and partners around the State.
 Seagrass habitat enhancement and nursery infrastructure are important restoration projects being planned and implemented along Florida’s Atlantic coast.
 Some examples include: seagrass cultivation, living shoreline and oyster reef and clam restoration, and planting of native salt and freshwater species of aquatic vegetation.

-In addition, when environmental conditions allow, it will be possible for agencies and their partners to effectively implement seagrass restoration in the Indian River Lagoon at a meaningful scale.
+In addition, as environmental conditions allow, it will be possible for agencies and their partners to effectively implement seagrass restoration in the Indian River Lagoon at a meaningful scale.

 Numerous federal, state and local agencies along with universities are actively working to improve water quality and restore the Indian River Lagoon sanctuary.
 Some of these entities include the Indian River Lagoon National Estuary Program, Brevard County, the Florida Department of Environmental Protection, and the St. Johns River Water Management District.
 The FWC also has a section that specializes in aquatic habitat restoration and collaborates with partners to develop and implement the restoration work.